 The Clinical Laboratory Science program at FGCU has been designated as limited access.
 Consequently, the selection process is competitive and all qualified applicants may not be admitted to the program.
 Clinical Laboratory Science is designed for students who seek a Bachelor of Science degree, national certification and Florida licensure as a clinical laboratory scientist.
 The post-baccalaureate certificate program in Clinical Laboratory Science is designed for students with baccalaureate degrees in the chemical or biological sciences who seek licensure/certification in clinical laboratory science.
 The CLS curriculum also serves as a solid preparation for medical, dental, veterinary, pharmacy, and graduate school.

 The Bachelor of Science in Community Health degree is designed to prepare students for various careers in servicing the health and wellness needs of individuals, groups and communities.
 The Bachelor of Science in Community Health's curriculum prepares graduates of this program for multiple paths: graduate study in occupational therapy, physical therapy, public health and other health and allied health related programs such as accelerated baccalaureate nursing programs, in addition to preparation for employment as a health educator or other community health professional.
+Baccalaureate programs may not admit, enroll, or matriculate students into the Community Health program after the start of the fall term 2022 (No longer accepting new students into program, please see advisor for other major options).No longer accepting students into program as of Fall 2018.

 The Exercise Science program is located in the Marieb College of Health & Human Services.
 Students in FGCU's Exercise Science program focus on analyzing movement and maximizing performance levels of high-level athletes, fitness-oriented persons, and special populations such as children and older adults.
 Graduates of the Exercise Science program will be qualified for graduate programs in the applied sciences and in the health professions such as athletic training, physical therapy, occupational therapy, medicine, sports nutrition, and sports psychology.
 Exercise Science is a selective access program which requires a supplemental application and admission requirements.
 Exercise Science program requires a strong science-based academic foundation, please start science prerequisites as soon as possible.